Disability inclusion in practice

 Refer to people first before any diagnosis or support need.
 This reinforces dignity and avoids reducing identity to a condition.

 If unsure what terms to use, ask respectfully and follow the person or family preference.
+This aligns with our [everyday inclusion practices](/learn/everyday-disability-inclusion-practical-steps).

 Match language with behavior